 The results of our work help us to better understand the molecular mechanisms involved in the viral replicative cycle and also how the infected organism responds to viral infection at the cellular level.
 In the long term, we hope that our research will help develop new therapeutic approaches against viruses.

 The objectives of the research team are multiple and consist on the one hand in understanding the regulation of a family of small RNAs, called microRNAs, during viral infection, and on the other hand in elucidating the importance of an antiviral defense mechanism based on the production of small interfering RNAs (siRNA) in mammals.
-Three major research axes can be distinguished in the team:
+Four major research axes can be distinguished in the team:

 Axis 1 To understand how viral microRNA biogenesis can be regulated at the post-transcriptional level.